Landrylab/Despres_et_al_2021/README.md

  - needle (as part of EMBOSS 6.6.0.0)

 ## DMS Notebooks included in the repository:
- - DMS_analysis: details the pipeline to go from the MiSEQ fastq file to relative abudances of each FCY1 codon level variant at each timepoints
+ - DMS_analysis: details the pipeline to go from the MiSEQ fastq file to relative abudances of each FCY1 codon level variant at each timepoints.
- - Fold_change: details the data analysis steps to go from codon level relative abundance to amino acid level log2 fold-change
+ - Fold_change: details the data analysis steps to go from codon level relative abundance to amino acid level log2 fold-change.
- - Pymol_analysis: integrates the FCY1 FoldX data and other protein level information from various database in to the main DataFrame
+ - Pymol_analysis: integrates the FCY1 FoldX data and other protein level information from various database in to the main DataFrame.
- - Heatmaps: main notebook used to generate figures and perform statistical analysis
+ - Heatmaps: main notebook used to generate figures and perform statistical analysis.
- - Predict ajdacent sequence
+ - Predict ajdacent sequence: used to generate figure S8, which examines the effect of mutation position within codons.

 ## Growth curve analysis notebooks included in the repository: